laine-sa/sui-watcher/README.md

 You need to specify at least one notification channel in order to receive alerts.

+# Testing alerts

+You can set `TEST_METRICS=true` and `TEST_FAIL=true` to simulate a failure (or set an invalid target URL to simulate a network connection failure).
+Additionally specify `TEST_RECOVERY=true` to simulate a recovery after the simulated failure (you may want to reduce the loop times in the .env file to accelerate this, e.g. set watch & notify loop to 5000)

 # Notification Channels

 Sui-Watcher supports a variety of notification channels, including Slack, PagerDuty and Telegram.